 A tour of Blair Athol Distillery provides a welcome reminder that the malt whisky produced for blends such as Bell's is produced with as much care and craft, and on a comparable scale, as the better known products of other distilleries destined in larger proportion to become single malt whiskies.
 Your tour starts in the large visitor centre, which combines a reception and gathering area for tours with an informative and well presented exhibition covering the history of the distillery itself and of distilling more widely, and the story of Bell's Scotch Whisky.

 Alfred Barnard, a visitor to the distillery in 1886, commented on the presence of two granaries, two malt floors and a kiln.
 In common with most other distilleries, Blair Athol no longer has its own maltings, using instead malted barley produced at the Glen Ord maltings in Muir of Ord.

 The tour does view the source of another key raw material, the water from the "Allt Dour" or the "Burn of the Otter" which rises on nearby Ben Vrackie.
 You then pick up the process at the stage where the malted barley arrives on the premises.
 The attractive red Porteous malt mill on show is no longer in use, but the impressive nearby mash tun most certainly is.
 You can find out more about Making Malt Whisky from our series of feature pages showing the stages in the process.

-At the time of our visit, in March 2010, the next stage in the process took place in four magnificent old Oregon pine washbacks and four more unusual white-painted square steel washbacks.
-A refit later in the year was due to replace them all with a set of stainless steel washbacks, a change which might seem a shame to traditionalists, but would certainly make cleaning out the washbacks between brews more straightforward.
+At the time of our visit the next stage in the process took place in four magnificent old Oregon pine washbacks and four more unusual white-painted square steel washbacks.
+All eight have since been replaced by stainless steel washbacks, a change which might seem a shame to traditionalists, but certainly makes cleaning out the washbacks between brews more straightforward.